mannerism/whatiwishiknewbefore/README.md

 4. The capacity of a CEO is the capacity of the company, unless the CEO is unusually open-minded.
 5. Be wary of working close by an intellecutally challenged person whose actions are bold and doesn't realize his or her limitations.
 6. Don't try to understand every word spoken by a person whose voice is unbearably low.
+7. Conservatism stems out of 'safety-first' approach.
+8. Me being wrong or right isn't as important as a company being successful.